elifesciences/sciencebeam-parser/doc/training.md

     --output-path="./data/generated-training-data"
 ```

-Using the configured `segmentation` model to pre-annotate the training data:
+Using the configured `segmentation` and `header` model to pre-annotate the training data:

 ```bash
 python -m sciencebeam_parser.training.cli.generate_data \